DinuGeorge0019/Polynomials_with_real_coefficients/README.md

 - printing the given polynomial

 # For educational purpose
-For the given expresion the result should be the same.
+For the given expresions the result should be the same.
 P1, P2 and P3 are three given polynomials, x is a given value for evaluation.
 - expresion 1 : E1 = P1^2(x) - P2(x) * P3(x)
 - expresion 2 : E2 = (P1^2 - P2 * P3)(x)